cwilliamOkafornta/Spindle_Scaling_And_Dynamics_Analysis/docs/Microtubule_interactions/README.md

 ## 🛠️ Installation & Setup

-To ensure all dependencies (including the napari plugin) work correctly, we recommend using the local virtual environment.
+To ensure all dependencies (including the napari plugin) work correctly, it is recommended to use the local virtual environment.

 ### 1. Clone the repository
 ```bash